codedragon/Puppy_career_talk/slides.md

 # How to overcome:
-* knowledge is power.<!-- .element: class="fragment" data-fragment-index="1" -->
+* knowledge is power<!-- .element: class="fragment" data-fragment-index="1" -->
-* highly prevalent, can affects anyone, not just women/minorities.<!-- .element: class="fragment" data-fragment-index="2" -->
+* highly prevalent, can affects anyone, not just women/minorities<!-- .element: class="fragment" data-fragment-index="2" -->
-* talk about it, chances are you have friends you have dealt with this.<!-- .element: class="fragment" data-fragment-index="3" -->
+* talk about it, chances are you have friends you have dealt with this<!-- .element: class="fragment" data-fragment-index="3" -->
-* make a list of accomplishments, positive feedback and success stories.<!-- .element: class="fragment" data-fragment-index="4" -->
+* make a list of accomplishments, positive feedback and success stories<!-- .element: class="fragment" data-fragment-index="4" -->

 ## If you remember Nothing else from this talk:
-* Find your voice, become known.<!-- .element: class="fragment" data-fragment-index="1" -->
+* Find your voice, become known<!-- .element: class="fragment" data-fragment-index="1" -->
-* practice your art (coding).<!-- .element: class="fragment" data-fragment-index="2" -->
+* practice your art (coding)<!-- .element: class="fragment" data-fragment-index="2" -->
-* do both simultaneously!.<!-- .element: class="fragment" data-fragment-index="3" -->
+* do both simultaneously!<!-- .element: class="fragment" data-fragment-index="3" -->

 ![alt text](assets/a_a_milne.jpg "A A Milne")